 This is probably to do with the low-fat cream cheese lecture I gave you above.
 You must use cream cheese with at least 32 to 38% fat or more.
 Cream cheese is not an extra ingredient here it’s just like butter.
 We reduce the butter in a recipe to add cream cheese.
 So the powdered sugar needs to mix with the fat in the cream cheese and butter, which gives us that light and fluffy texture.

 Cream cheese is a perishable product just like milk and yogurt or whipped cream.
 Hence, it must be treated with the same courtesy.
 The high powdered sugar content does work as a preservative.
 So we can keep the finished product out for a few hours.
 And yet, in general, you must treat cream cheese just as you would milk or yogurt.

-- 450 grams Powdered sugar
+- 2 tbsp Powdered sugar

-- 2 tbsp Fresh cream
+- 2 tsp Heavy cream

 - Chocolate Cream Cheese Frosting – replace 1/4 cup powdered sugar with cocoa powder – mix together before you add into the mixer.